Great Freeze

-The Great Freeze is the back-to-back freezes of 1894–1895 in Northern Florida, where the brutally cold weather destroyed much of the citrus crop.
+The Great Freeze was a period of back-to-back freezes during the winter of 1894–95 in the Southern United States, particularly notable for destroying much of the citrus crop in Northern Florida.

 Entire communities, such as Earnestville, faded after the citrus crops and trees were lost to the two unusually cold-weather patterns of the winter season.

 Weather records

-Orlando reached an all-time record low of 18 F on December 29, 1894.
+Orlando reached an all-time record low of 18 F on December 28, 1894, which still stands.

-In the second cold wave (1895), West Palm Beach recorded all time record low of 27 F on February 9, 1895.
+In the second cold wave (1895), West Palm Beach recorded an all time record low (since broken) of 27 F on February 9, 1895.